Updated: Mar 21

 Researchers have only just scratched the surface, we have so much more to learn!!!

 But right now...stop living your life aka your dogs life by the "opinions" of the deeply flawed Purdue statistical study and start focusing on your dogs GUT HEALTH.
+The Australian Great Dane Health & Lifestyle Survey of 2005 with over 1,000 Danes enrolled did not show any correlation between bloat/GDV and bowl height when the raw data was analyzed.

 Next, improve your dogs diet.
 Many giant breed parents believe kibble is the healthiest for their dogs, they might even be feeding a kibble especially for giants.
 Kibble is ultra processed with synthetic vitamins and often is largely vegetarian as they contain such a small amount of animal protein.
 Kibble fed dogs have less diversity in their gut flora(1) which does not promote good gut health which we are chasing in our giants.